Aranda-Lasch/Enlace/README.md

 ## Usage

 /build

 contains the minified version uploaded to Art BLocks The random seed can be set on line 9 in tokenData.js

 /src

 contains the working files with a interactive GUI

-There is no built step, everything was built manually.
+There is no build step, everything was built manually.

 ## Contributing